 I hope to again do open-tracking.
 Immune to the rush I’m not.
 And you’ve heard about that “zone” which athletes experience?
 It’s a suspension of time and space – nothing else holds your attention except the speed.
 All your worries dissolve.
 You become your dancing consciousness as your car sways to and fro, sweeping in and out of corners.
 It’s truly intoxicating and exhilarating.

 I got good with the Cobra on fast, twisty road courses.
-I dug it because high-powered, rear-wheel drive cars are tricky to drive on road tracks.
-Cobras don’t have an even, front-to-back weight distribution and it makes them prone to spin under power if you’re not paying attention.
-But it also makes them especially exciting to throttle up when exiting turns.
+I dug it because high-powered, fast, rear-wheel drive cars are tricky to drive on road tracks.
+Cobras don’t have an even, front-to-back weight distribution and it makes them prone to spin under power or braking if you’re not paying attention.
+But it also makes them especially exciting to throttle them up — hard — when exiting turns.